 The Wallow Fire that occurred in the summer of 2011 significantly impacted various habitat zones in the northern portion of Game Management Unit 27 burning about 30% of the unit.
 The impacts of this fire occurred north of the Mogollon Rim and west of the Blue River.
 This fire has resulted in obvious changes to the habitat.
 It burned in a mosaic pattern and some areas were impacted much more severely than others.
 All areas within the fire perimeter are now open to the public.
 There are a few isolated roads that remain closed, as indicated by signs or barricades on the roads.Camping is allowed throughout the fire area except within a couple areas that were impacted severely by the fire.
 For restrictions on camping, refer to the Apache-Sitgreaves National Forests website.
 Motorized game retrieval is allowed throughout the unit, except in those areas that were closed prior to the Wallow Fire, such as wildlife habitat areas, the Blue Range Primitive Area and the Black River non-motorized area.
 Hunters are reminded that their safety is their responsibility.Remember to Look Up, Look Down and Look Around.
 For up-to-date recreation information from the Apache-Sitgreaves National Forests, click here.

 Bears are found in good numbers throughout the unit.
-Harvest since 2011 has been concentrated in the southern half of the unit.
-In these areas, bears have been found in prickly pear stands and feeding on juniper berries.
+In the southern half of the unit, bears have been found in prickly pear stands and feeding on juniper berries.
 Bears are still found in abundance in the northern portion of the unit as well.

 There are currently four separate seasons for bear hunting in Unit 27.
 Each of these hunts has a sow harvest objective to regulate the harvest of female bears, thus ensuring the reproductive health of the population.
 Additionally, there is an annual harvest objective which, when met, will close any future hunts for the remainder of the calendar year.
 There are three non-permit hunting seasons (tags available over the counter) during the fall, and one non-permit hunt during the spring.
 The first fall hunt is an archery-only hunt that begins at the end of August (refer to the current hunt regulations) and continues through the Thursday just prior to the archery elk hunt opening, or until the sow harvest objective is reached.
-The second fall hunt is a general hunt open during the month of October until the seven-sow harvest objective is reached.
-The third hunt will open around Halloween weekend November 1 and continue to December 31, or until the sow harvest objective is reached.
+The second fall hunt is a general hunt open from early during the month of October or until the seven-sow harvest objective is reached.
+The third hunt will open around Halloween weekend and continue to December 31, or until the sow harvest objective is reached.
 Stratifying the late fall season was done in an effort to distribute the bear harvest over a longer period of time and to allow more bear hunting opportunity during the fall.
-The spring hunt is open from late March to late April or early May (refer to the current spring hunting regulations).
+The spring hunt is open from late March to the end of July (refer to the current spring hunting regulations).

 The most successful methods for hunting bears are glassing, calling, and pursuit with hounds (legal during the fall hunts only).
 Hunters in mid to lower elevations have been successful in locating bears by glassing open slopes containing an abundance of food plants that bears prefer, such as prickly pear cactus or acorn-producing oaks.
 Using a predator call can be an exciting and effective method to bring the animals to the hunter.
 Calling “stands” should be fairly long, up to 45 minutes per stand, as bears may come in very slowly to the call.
 Pursuit with trained hounds is probably the most effective method for hunting bears.
 Because a pack of trained hounds is expensive and time-consuming to put together, hunters may wish to book the services of a professional guide who uses hounds.
 A list of licensed outfitter-guides operating in Unit 27 may be obtained by calling the Apache-Sitgreaves National Forests at (928) 333-4301.
 Maps can also be obtained by calling this same number.